 Are USB mics better than headset mics?

 USB mics offer better quality audio than gaming headsets, especially for voiceovers and podcasts.
-They are larger and often include internals that provide higher-quality sound recording.
+They are larger and often include internals that provides a higher-quality sound recording.
 If you want the best high-fidelity recordings, then a USB mic is your way to go!

 It is essential to have the right microphone for your needs, but it doesn’t have to be a daunting task.
 This guide has given you an array of options and considerations so that you can find the best device for your project or hobby.